waltec71/simulate_returns/PROJECT_PLAN.md

 ---

 ## 4. Variable Contributions
-**Description:** Replace the manual contributions configuration with a streamlined variable contributions system that allows users to configure contribution patterns via a popout interface (similar to Monte Carlo configuration).
+**Description:** Replace the manual contributions configuration with a streamlined variable contributions system that allows users to configure contribution patterns via a popout interface that takes the same space as the simulation card (similar to Monte Carlo configuration).
 This combines annual increase rates, contribution duration limits, and the ability to fine-tune individual years when needed.

 **Implementation Tasks:**
 - Rename "Manual Contributions" to "Variable Contributions" throughout the codebase